syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> To enable the row header in SfDataGrid, the `SfDataGrid.ShowRowHeader` to `true`.
+N> To enable the row header in the data grid, set the `SfDataGrid.ShowRowHeader` to `true.

 ## Selection animation

-The SfDataGrid supports selecting one or more rows programmatically or by touch interactions.
+The data grid supports selecting one or more rows programmatically or by touch interactions.
 In addition, the control also provides extensibility to animate the selected rows.

 It can be done by extending the [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridSelectionController.html ).

-Refer to the following example in which a CustomSelectionController derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionController.html ) property to perform selection animation.
+Refer to the following example in which a CustomSelectionController is derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionController.html ) property to perform selection animation.

 {% tabs %}
 {% highlight c# %}